AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     <br>![ ](../../images/setupkit_welcome.png)

-    _The Welcome Screen in the PI to OCS Agent Setup Kit_
 8. In the **PI to OCS Agent (Administrator)** window, click **Next**.
 9. Enter your OCS tenant ID or company alias, then click **Next**.
 10. Select or enter the following for your connection: